Anmol-S314/OpenFASoC_Flow/README.md

 ## Understanding Routing
 Routing is the penultimate step in the flow wherein we connect the components.
 During routing, wire-like pathways known as traces are placed in the design.
 Routing is also divided into two phases: global routing and detailed routing.
 Right before global routing, OpenFASoC calls `pre_global_route.tcl`.
-This script sources two other files: `add_ndr_rules.tcl`, which adds an NDR rule to the VIN net to improve routes that connect both voltage domains, and `create_custom_connections.tcl`, which creates the connection between the VIN net and the HEADER instances.
+This script sources two other files: `create_routable_power_net.tcl`, which adds an NDR rule to the VIN net to improve routes that connect both voltage domains, and `create_custom_connections.tcl`, which creates the connection between the VIN net and the HEADER instances.

 At the end, OpenROAD Flow will output its logs under `flow/reports/`, and its results under `flow/results/`.